 Hotel Principe Torlonia is located on a quiet side street and has a beautiful private garden.
 Breakfast is served in a lounge overlooking the garden.

-You will find both, as well as many other options, listed on our partner site booking.com.
+You will find both, as well as many other options, listed on our partner site, booking.com.

-Eating in Nometana area
+Eating in the Nometana Area

-A popular family-owned restauranti close to Piazza Bologna is Da Enrico, the menu features Italian cuisine and is not pricey, you could also venture further away to neighboring San Lorenzo student neighborhood for the evening and try Formula Uno: it offers tasty pizzas and a boisterous atmosphere.
+A popular family-owned restaurant close to Piazza Bologna is Da Enrico.
+The menu features Italian cuisine and is not pricey, and you could also venture further away to the neighboring San Lorenzo student neighborhood for the evening and try Formula Uno: it offers tasty pizzas and a boisterous atmosphere.

-If you prefer to shop and are staying a while longer, the area is very well served by a large Carrefour supermarket, you can also try Punto supermarket on Piazza Bologna 30.
+If you prefer to shop and are staying a while longer, the area is very well served by a large Carrefour supermarket.
+You can also try Punto supermarket on Piazza Bologna 30.